TrevorSundberg/apt-lock/README.md

 RUN rm /usr/local/bin/apt-lock
 ```

+When we build our image, make sure that the `apt-lock.json` file is in the current directory (or the docker build context):

+`docker build -t yourimage .`

+To ensure that the `apt-lock.json` file persists between runs if anything changes, we need to copy it out of the container after building.
+To do this we create a temporary container and utilize `cat` as our entrypoint:

+`docker run --rm --entrypoint cat yourimage /apt-lock.json > ./apt-lock.json`

 Note that running `apt-get update` no longer breaks determinism because the `apt-lock.json` will be preserved between runs.
 If you delete `apt-lock.json`, it will be as if you did a brand new updated installation.